|Summary Prospectus||February 28, 2012|

 Special Risks of Exchange-Traded Funds

 Not Individually Redeemable.
-Shares are not individually redeemable and may be redeemed by the Fund at NAV only in large blocks known as Creation Units.
+Shares are not individually redeemable and may be redeemed by the Fund at net asset value (NAV) only in large blocks known as Creation Units.
 You may incur brokerage costs purchasing enough Shares to constitute a Creation Unit.

 Trading Issues.
 Trading in Shares on an exchange may be halted due to market conditions or for reasons that, in the view of that exchange, make trading in Shares inadvisable, such as extraordinary market volatility or other reasons.
 There can be no assurance that Shares will continue to meet the listing requirements of the exchange on which it trades, and the listing requirements may be amended from time to time.